Ronald DeFeo Jr.: Murders

-Ronald DeFeo Jr., also known as "Butch", was the eldest child of the family and its lone surviving member.
-He was taken to the local police station for his own protection after suggesting to police officers at the scene of the crime that the killings had been carried out by a mob hit man, Louis Falini.
-However, an interview at the station soon exposed serious inconsistencies in his version of events.
-The following day, he confessed to carrying out the killings himself; and Falini, the alleged hitman, had an alibi proving he was out of state at the time of the killings.
+Ronald DeFeo Jr., also known as "Butch", was the eldest child of the family and was its lone surviving member.
+He was taken to the local police station for his own protection after suggesting to police officers at the scene of the crime that the killings had been carried out by a mob hitman named Louis Falini.

+However, an interview at the station exposed serious inconsistencies in his version of events.
+The following day, he confessed to carrying out the killings himself; Falini, the alleged hitman, had an alibi proving that he was out of state at the time of the killings.
 DeFeo told detectives: "Once I started, I just couldn't stop.
-It went so fast".
-He admitted that he had taken a bath and redressed, and detailed where he had discarded crucial evidence such as blood-stained clothes, the Marlin rifle and cartridges before going to work as usual.
+It went so fast."
+He admitted that he had taken a bath and changed his clothes, and detailed where he had discarded crucial evidence such as blood-stained clothes, the Marlin rifle, and cartridges, before going to work as usual.

 Trial and conviction

 DeFeo's trial began on October 14, 1975.
-He and his defense lawyer, William Weber, mounted an affirmative defense of insanity, with DeFeo claiming that he killed his family in self-defense because he heard their voices plotting against him.
+He and his defense lawyer, William Weber, mounted an affirmative defense of insanity, with DeFeo claiming that he had no memory of killing his family.
 The insanity plea was supported by the psychiatrist for the defense, Daniel Schwartz.
-The psychiatrist for the prosecution, Dr. Harold Zolan, maintained that, although DeFeo was a user of heroin and LSD, he had antisocial personality disorder and was aware of his actions at the time of the crime.
+The psychiatrist for the prosecution, Dr. Harold Zolan, maintained that, although DeFeo was a user of heroin and LSD, he had anti-social personality disorder and was aware of his actions at the time of the crime.
 The trial's judge, Thomas Stark, declared that DeFeo's crimes were "the most heinous murders committed in Suffolk County since its founding."

 On November 21, 1975, DeFeo was found guilty on six counts of second-degree murder.
-On December 4, 1975, Judge Thomas Stark sentenced DeFeo to six sentences of 25 years to life.
+On December 4, 1975, Judge Stark sentenced DeFeo to six sentences of 25 years to life.

-DeFeo was held at the Sullivan Correctional Facility in the town of Fallsburg, New York, and until his death all of his appeals and requests to the parole board had been denied.
+DeFeo was held at the Sullivan Correctional Facility in the town of Fallsburg, New York, until his death in 2021, with all of his appeals and requests to the parole board being denied.